loader image

 Can essential oils be used to clean organic products or organic product contact surfaces?
 (366)

-Essential oils compliant to the restrictions described in the new Essential oils listing in Table 7.4 may be used to clean surfaces in contact with organic products.
-But they cannot be used to clean organic products as they are not listed in Table 7.3.
+Essential oils compliant to the restrictions described in the Essential oils listing in Table 7.4 may be used to clean surfaces in contact with organic products.
+They cannot be used to clean organic products as they are not listed in Table 7.3.

 Surfactant, spreaders, stabilizers, foaming agents #